 We’ve tried hanging string and clothespins too, which was cute but the pages ended up all curling a lot.

 This is a great alternative if you don’t get a laminator but want to write on paper sheets.
 Or make chore charts in these.

 And that’s the end, my friend!

-Functional first, pretty if you can.
+Functional first, pretty if you can afford it.
 That’s my motto.

-If you made it to here, and enjoyed this, would you take a second and share this post?
+If you enjoyed this, would you take a second and share this post?
 I’d so appreciate it!